Virtual knots and links with unknotting index (n,m): Introduction

 The concept of an unknotting operation holds a significant importance in the knot theory as well as in the virtual knot theory to define an unknotting invariant.
 In literature, very few unknotting invariants are known for virtual knots.
 Although a virtual knot extends from a knot, not every unknotting operation applicable to knots necessarily applies to virtual knots.
 While well known local moves such as crossing change, delta move and sharp move are unknotting operations for classical knots \cite{kawauchi2012survey}, but for virtual knots, these local moves are not unknotting operations \cite{murakami1985some, murakami1989certain}.
 One of the unknotting operations for virtual knots is known as virtualization, which is a replacement of classical crossing by virtual crossing.
 Taking crossing change and virtualization operation together, a new unknotting invariant for virtual knots called the unknotting index has been introduced in \cite{kaur2019unknottingknot}.
 This work has been further extended to virtual links by K. Kaur {\it et al.} in \cite{kaur2019unknottinglink}.
 The unknotting index of a virtual knot is a pair of non-negative integers, compared with respect to the dictionary order.
 This unknotting index is an extension of the usual unknotting number.
 Similar to usual unknotting number, there is no general mechanism for computing the unknotting index of a given virtual knot/link.
 This unknotting index is known for some well known families of virtual knots and links, see \cite{kaur2019unknottingknot, kaur2019unknottinglink}.

-In \cite{kaur2019unknottingknot}, It was proved that for any non-negative integer $n$ there exists a virtual knot whose unknotting index is $(1, n)$.
-For any pair $(n,m)$ of non-negative integers, following question has been arised by A. Kaur {\it et al.} in \cite{kaur2019unknottingknot},
+In \cite{kaur2019unknottingknot}, it was proved that for any non-negative integer $n$ there exists a virtual knot whose unknotting index is $(1, n)$.
+For any pair $(n,m)$ of non-negative integers, following question has been arised by K. Kaur {\it et al.} in \cite{kaur2019unknottingknot},

-In this paper, we address this problem by constructing an infinite family of virtual knots whose unknotting index is $(n,m)$, for any given pair $(n,m)$.
-For any pairs $(0,m)$ and $(1,m)$, we provide infinitely many prime virtual knots with uknotting index $(0,m)$ and $(1,m)$, respectively.
-Moreover, for any pair $(n,m)$ of non-negative integers, we establish the existence of an infinite family of virtual knots whose unknotting index is $(n,m)$.
-Furthermore, we extend this result to virtual links.
+In this paper, we address this problem by constructing an infinite family of distinct virtual knot diagrams whose unknotting index is $(n,m)$, for any given pair $(n,m)$ of positive integers.
+Specifically, we establish the existence of infinitely many virtual knots with uknotting indices $(0,m)$ and $(1,0)$ in Theorem~\ref{thm:(0,m)} and Theorem~\ref{thm:(1,0)knot}, respectively.
+Furthermore, in Theorem~\ref{thm:(n,m)link} and Proposition~\ref{prop1:(n,m)link}, we address this question for virtual links positively by establishing the existence of an infinite family of $k$-component virtual links for any $k>1$, with unknotting index $(n,m)$.
+However, proving this result for virtual knots (where $k=1$) for any pair $(n,m)$ is generally difficult.
+We partially resolve this question in Theorem~\ref{thm:(n,m)knots}, where we establish the existence of an infinite family of distinct virtual knot diagrams with unknotting index $(n,m)$, for any pair $(n,m)$ of positive integers.
+The virtual knot diagrams in this infinite family are of minimal classical crossings diagrams.
+Although it seems that a diagram $D$ constructed in Theorem~\ref{thm:(n,m)knots} provides the unknotting index of the virtual knot presented by the diagram $D$, but proving this result is challenging due to insufficient lower bounds.\\

-This paper is organized as follows.
-Section~\ref{pre} contains preliminaries that are required to prove the main results of the paper.
+This paper is organized as follows: Section~\ref{pre} contains the preliminaries that are required to prove the main results of the paper.
 Specifically, we define the unknotting index for virtual knots and revisit the concept of $n$-th writhe for virtual knots.
 In Section~\ref{main}, we present the main results of this paper.
-We conclude this paper in Section~\ref{conclusion}.
+We conclude this paper in Section~\ref{conclusion} by discussing the work accomplished, the difficulties encountered, and potential future extensions of this research.